 Q: What kinds of portraits do you do?
 A: All kinds!
-I photograph families, children, newborns, pets, maternity, professional headshots, modeling headshots, senior portraits, and more.
+I photograph families, generational portraits, children, newborns, pets, maternity, professional headshots, modeling headshots, senior and grad portraits, artist portraits, large groups, solo portraits, and more.

 Q: Do you do product photography?
 A: You bet!
-I do both small and large items: jewelry, food, furniture, cars...
-I also do product staging, soft boxing, and modeled products (such as with clothing or handbags).
+I do both small and large items: jewelry, food, clothing, furniture, cars, etc. I also do product staging, soft boxing, and modeled products (such as with clothing or handbags).
 Given that my current volume of product photography shoots is relatively low, I do not have pre-set package prices listed on my website.
-Please inquire directly for a quote
+Please inquire directly for a quote.

 Q: What is the difference between 'editing' and 'retouching'?
 A: 'Editing' is when I take a raw photo (unaltered, straight from the camera), and make basic adjustments to the image to give it a clean, professional look.
 These adjustments include color balance, exposure, contrast, sharpness, cropping, and lens correction, among others.
 'Retouching' is taking an edited photo and making further adjustments, usually in relation to the subjects within the photograph: smoothing blemishes, removing flyaway hairs and small background distractions, or compensating for unsightly shadows.

 Q: How would you describe your photography style?
-A: I tend towards the candid and documentary--what's often described as "lifestyle" photography.
-It emphasizes the natural and steers away from the posed and artificial--capturing people as they are in real life, artistically.
-Now, that doesn't mean there is no posing involved!
-I often guide or prompt my clients, use supplemental lighting, stage important moments in a wedding or event if the moment didn't naturally pan out "picture-perfect".
-But a large part of what I incorporate into my work is getting to know my clients--their personality, interests, and life experiences--so that I can capture and convey those things about them in a natural and aesthetically pleasing way.
+A: My photography roots are in photojournalism, so I tend towards the candid, documentary, and editorial.
+You may see my shooting and editing style sometimes referred to as "lifestyle" photography.
+It emphasizes the natural and steers away from the openly posed and artificial--capturing people as they are in real life, artistically.
+A large part of what I incorporate into my work is getting to know my clients--their personality, interests, and life experiences--so that I can capture and convey those things about them in a natural and aesthetically pleasing way.
+Now that doesn't mean there is no posing involved!
+I always make sure to take a few classic, posed shots in every portrait session, and I often guide or prompt my clients to help them achieve a clean, comfortable look in their pictures.
+I may show them where best to place their hands, I may use supplemental lighting sources, tell jokes, or stage important moments in a wedding or event if the moment didn't naturally pan out "picture-perfect".

 Q: How long have you been doing photography?
 A: Professionally, since 2012!
 So, over a decade, now.
-I transitioned to being a full-time professional in January of that year, though I had been doing photography semi-professionally during college as well, from roughly 2009-2011.
+I transitioned to being a full-time professional in January of that year, though I had been doing photography semi-professionally during college as well, from roughly 2008 through 2011.

 Davis-based, Northern California wedding, event, portrait, and commercial photographer.
 Copyright Kirstin Adams, all rights reserved.